 - Assisting with the experiments involving the mobile robot performing actions in the CSE building

-- Implementing our ML algorithms for robot environment understanding
+- Implementing deep learning algorithms for robot environment understanding and planning

-We are primarily interested in students that would like to commit to a research project starting immediately and until the end of 2016.
-The project offers interesting opportunities to work with real robots, learn more about AI and apply the acquired knowledge to real world problems.
+We are primarily interested in students that would like to commit to a research project starting immediately and until at least the end of 2017.
+The project offers interesting opportunities to work with real robots, learn more about deep learning and apply the acquired knowledge to real world problems.
 You will work primarily with me (Dr. Andrzej Pronobis) and Prof. Rajesh Rao and in the Robotics and State Estimation Lab.